HiImKarl/HiImKarl.github.io/_posts/2017-1-29-Learning-AVL-Trees-3.md

 	if (!root) return new_node;

 	// find out where to put the new node
-	// keep track of the route moved into the tree Node<T> **indirect = &root;
+	Node<T> **indirect = &root;
 	while (*indirect) {
 		// update the parent of the new_node